Nicki Minaj: No Diss Track Planned, Thinks Remy Ma ‘Shether’ Is Beneath Her

 People in Nicki Minaj’s camp have been urging her to respond — it’s already been over a week and nothing has been said by the “Starships” hitmaker, which has made a lot of people question her credibility, having alway stressed how no female rapper has been able to outweigh her skills as a lyricist.

-Nicki’s own fans have taken to Twitter, wondering why she won’t respond to the vicious jabs that have been made against her, especially since “Shether” made had thousands of people ridiculing Minaj, claiming the reason why there had been no response was because Nicki was in need of another ghostwriter.
+Nicki’s own fans have taken to Twitter, wondering why she won’t respond to the vicious jabs that have been made against her, especially since “Shether” had thousands of people ridiculing Minaj, claiming the reason why there had been no response was because Nicki was in need of another ghostwriter.

 Hollywood Life now alleges that the actual reason behind Nicki Minaj opting not to clap back at Remy Ma is solely down to the supposed fact that she doesn’t feel as if the “All The Way Up” hitmaker is worth wasting her time on.